umulmrum/symfony-cert/README.md

 - There are event listeners and event subscribers.
 The former are wired to the events they listen to in the dependency injection container, the latter define the events they listen to themselves.
-- Event listeners and subscribers are normally defined in the dependency injection container by service definitions that contain the tag kernel.event_listener or kernel.event_subscribe.
+- Event listeners and subscribers are normally defined in the dependency injection container by service definitions that contain the tag `kernel.event_listener` or `kernel.event_subscriber`.
 - It is also possible to add event listeners at runtime.
 - There are some predefined events, but custom events can be defined by simply dispatching them.
   Events are only identified by their name.
-- An event can also have a payload which is encapsulated in the class Symfony\Component\EventDispatcher\Event.
+- An event can also have a payload which is encapsulated in the class `Symfony\Component\EventDispatcher\Event` or a (built-in or custom) sub-class.
-- It is possible to define custom events by subclassing the Event class.
+- Event listeners can be given a priority to change the order in which they are called (higher priority means earlier execution).
-- Event listeners can be given a priority to change the order in which they are called.
+- Event listener can call `stopPropagation()` on the event to disable all listeners thereafter.
 - The kernel dispatches a few events during the request's lifecycle.
 These are:
   - kernel.request at the beginning of the request.
 Event listeners may provide a response in which case the request takes a "shortcut" (only the kernel.response, kernel.finish_request